Are There Risks With Using Infrared Saunas?

 It is considered safe to enjoy a few sessions of an infrared sauna weekly, but you may not want to exceed 20 minutes in a single session.
 Be sure to drink plenty of water before and after using any type of sauna.

-If you’ve experienced any negative side effects as a result of infrared sauna use, visit your nearest CareSpot Urgent Care center today.
+If you’ve experienced any negative side effects as a result of infrared sauna use, visit an urgent care center near you today.